teanas/bookStore/README.md

 * Cart Management,
 * Order Management.

-Each service has its own [MongoDB](https://www.mongodb.com/de) database and the asynchromous communication between the services is implemented with help of [RabbitMQ](https://www.rabbitmq.com/).
+Each service has its own [MongoDB](https://www.mongodb.com/de) database instance.
+The asynchromous communication between the services is implemented with help of [RabbitMQ](https://www.rabbitmq.com/).

 To get the **OpenAPI 3.0** specification run the following command, where _name_ is the pod's name of the desired service: